Anyone can quickly create a YouTube channel and easily upload a video. But moving too fast means you won’t be fully optimized from day 1.

 If the first video you uploaded isn’t a channel trailer or if you haven’t yet made one you need to get one up asap.

-If you need help creating a YouTube Channel Trailer that will convert browsers into subscribers check out my quick guide here.
+For help creating a YouTube Channel Trailer check out my quick guide here.

 Once you have it ready follow this video to add it to your channel: